DevTae/StockToolsPreview/README.md

 <br/>

-### Applied `the asynchronous method` on downloading stock datas from Kiwoom OpenAPI and Naver Finance
+### Adopting `the asynchronous method` on downloading stock datas from Kiwoom OpenAPI and Naver Finance

 - I make it to download datas `using asynchronous function` because of the download limit in Kiwoom OpenAPI.